From churn risk to enterprise-ready growth: How I directed Limble’s re-imagined mobile app experience and retained $165K+ ARR

 2. Prioritize Stability Over Feature Expansion

-We focused MVP on reliability and core workflows—not feature breadth.
+We focused MVP on reliability and core technician workflows—not feature breadth.

-Why: Customers couldn’t use the app consistently—nothing else mattered
+Why: Technicians couldn’t use the app consistently—nothing else mattered

 3. Design for Technicians, Not Assumptions